tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - Answer (tbishaw-stat6250): You have to use the same format name in the FORMAT statement that you specified in the VALUE statement.
 And you have to place a period at the end of the format name when it is used in the FORMAT statement.
 - *Question* (cnguyen77-stat6250): How to label missing numeric values as well as any values that are not specified in a range?
 - *Answer* (cnguyen77-stat6250): The keyword OTHER can be used in the VALUE statement to label missing values as well as any values that are not specifically included in a range.
+- *Question* (sbagdi-stat6250): For which type of format (character or numeric) the keyword LOW includes missing values?